puzzle/unilu-pruefungsabfrage/README.md

 ## Security headers
 To test the security headers of the application, you can use the following command:
-`docker compose --profile zap up -d `
+`SB_PROFILE=test docker compose --profile zap up -d --build --force-recreate`

 This will create the report (`zap-report.html`) in `/zap` which you can open in your browser to see the scan results.
 The scan results contain all found alerts and a more detailed insight on every single one with a description